mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 ### Implementing a Custom Python Model

 To create a custom model in MLflow, you define a class that inherits from `mlflow.pyfunc.PythonModel`.
 The key method is `predict()`, which receives input and returns output.
-In our case, it simply forwards each request to a foundational model and returns the response, acting as a transparent wrapper.
+In our case, it simply forwards each request to a foundation model and returns the response, acting as a transparent wrapper.

 If you’d like to dig deeper, these are the main references I used: